Is financial advice for women different than financial advice for men?

 Most women reading this will see how much it mirrors the advice we receive daily.

-Women are also told not to buy new clothes and name-brand items, which mirrors the sports car example, and to reduce their make-up and grooming costs which are just as ridiculous as telling men not to shave.
+Women are also told not to buy new clothes and name-brand items, which mirrors the sports car example, and to reduce their make-up and grooming costs, which is just as ridiculous as telling men not to shave.

 Financial advice geared towards men rarely carries the same message.
-You rarely see an article telling men to skip beer, video games, and grooming products.
+I’ve never seen an article telling men to skip beer, video games, and grooming products to save money.

-The truth is that stereotypical men waste as much money as stereotypical women, but no one bats an eye when men do it.
+The truth is that stereotypical men waste as much money as stereotypical women, but no one bats an eye when men do it, and we definitely don’t write articles about it!

 Spending Vs. Investing